8-hour gap in Trump's Jan. 6 White House phone records

 The House panel has made broad requests for separate cell phone records and has talked to more than 800 witnesses, including many of the aides who spent the day with Trump.
 The committee also has thousands of texts from the cell phone of Mark Meadows, who was then Trump’s chief of staff.

 Trump was known to use other people’s cell phones to make calls, as well as his own.
 He often bypassed the White House switchboard, placing calls directly, according to a former aide who requested anonymity to discuss the private calls.
-In fact, it is not unusual for presidential calls to be channeled through other people.
+It is not unusual for presidential calls to be channeled through other people.

-It is unclear whether the committee has obtained cell phone records related to Trump after issuing a broad records preservation order in August to almost three dozen telecommunications and social media companies.
-The individuals included in that request included Trump, members of his family and several of his Republican allies in Congress.
+It is unclear whether the committee has obtained records of cell phone calls made that day.
+The panel issued a broad records preservation order in August to almost three dozen telecommunications and social media companies, demanding that the companies save communications for several hundred people in case Congress decided to issue subpoenas for them.
+Individuals included in that request included Trump, members of his family and several of his Republican allies in Congress.

 The committee also is continuing to receive records from the National Archives and other sources, which could produce additional information and help produce a full picture of the president’s communications.